Fire and rescue services

 If you're involved in an accident, you must take a breathalyser test.
 Refusing to take this test is a crime.

-You need a road toll sticker (Rovinieta) to use national roads.
-Buy one online or from petrol stations and border points.
+You need a road toll sticker (Roviniete) to use national roads.
+Buy one online or from petrol stations or border points.
 Driving without a sticker may lead to a fine.

 Ask your travel insurer whether your policy covers you if you plan to hire a car or other vehicle.